sophia-lawler/Artist-website-Boiler-Plate/README.md

-# Artist-website-Boiler-Plate
+# Artist-Website-Boiler-Plate

-A BoilerPlate for Javascript/React website for artists displaying their work.
+A Boiler plate using Javascript/React for artists to use as a website, displaying their work.